Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 That distinction matters for employers.
 An employee may be eligible for wage replacement through the state even when the employer does not make the final benefit decision.
 Employers should avoid treating PFML as a benefit they approve or deny.
 The employee applies to the state, and the state determines eligibility and benefit approval.

-How Do 2026 PFML Premiums Work?
+How to Handle 2026 PFML Premiums and Payroll

 PFML premiums are payroll-based.
 For 2026, the total premium is 1.13% of each employee’s gross wages, excluding tips, up to the Social Security wage cap.
 Employers should confirm that payroll systems apply the 2026 rate beginning with wages paid on or after January 1, 2026.